Check the wiring!

 - Are the terminals A/B or +/- the right way around?
 Try the other way, not every manufacturer has the same idea about A/B and +/-.
 The correct relationship for RS485 is that A is - and B is +

 - If the converter or instrument has 4 terminals, but you are using RS485 2-wire mode, then do the extra terminals need to be jumpered across or not?
 Check the instrument and converter settings to make sure.

 - Is a termination resistor required at the end of the line (usually yes, and about 120 ohms)?
 Check the manufacturer’s guidelines for comms setup.

 - Do the A/B or +/- lines need to be biased?
 Sometimes the comms lines need pullup and pulldown resistors to make then work properly.
-Sometimes the convertor does this, other times, the ‘termination’ settings on some instruments do it.
+Sometimes the converter does this, other times, the ‘termination’ settings on some instruments do it.
 Check which is which.
 Do not have too much termination because then the signals will struggle to get through at all.

 - Is there are Signal ground wire connected or needed?
-Often a convertor will have a third wire (RS485) or a fifth wire (RS422) that is designed to keep the signal grounds all connected.
+Often a converter will have a third wire (RS485) or a fifth wire (RS422) that is designed to keep the signal grounds all connected.
 Is this needed or connected?

 - Shielding - if there is shielding, then it should be connected to Ground at only ONE point, not at every instrument.
 If in doubt, consult the manufacturer’s wiring instructions.

 - Check connections - is there a loose screw on a terminal somewhere?